 Songwriters want to impose their own personality – and experiences – on their lyrics, in order to have maximum effect.
 To do this, there are specific routines and ideas that can be followed, which ensure your body and mind are in sync when creating.

-For starters, it’s a good idea to take note of the abilities and work ethics of other songwriters, who have managed to make a mark with their music.
+For starters, it’s a good idea to take note of the abilities and work ethics of those songwriters who have managed to make a mark with their music.
 In addition, there are things you may not always remember but are critical to the continuous improvement of your skills.
 Here are four things you might forget to do but which can (positively or negatively) affect the quality of your work:

 Treat Your Body Well